Doist/bitmapist-server/README.md

-# Standalone bitmapist server
+# Standalone bitmapist server (v2)

+**Notice:** v2 cannot read databases created with the v1 version.
+Use a dedicated migration tool to convert v1 database to v2. **TODO**

 This is a standalone server to be used with [bitmapist library](https://github.com/Doist/bitmapist4) instead of Redis.

 Python bitmapist library relies on Redis bitmap operations and Redis stores bitmaps in plain byte arrays, which could become quite wasteful when you deal with big/sparse bitmaps.
 This standalone server implements a subset of Redis operations used by bitmapist library and relies on [compressed bitmaps representation](http://roaringbitmap.org) which saves a lot of memory.
-Another memory-saving technique used is only keeping *hot* dataset in memory.
+Another memory-saving technique used is not keeping the whole dataset in memory.

 Example on heavily used bitmapist setup: